 Landlocked by nine countries, Germany is situated right in the middle of Europe.
 More than 80 million people live here – the most populous country in the European Union.
 From the north and Baltic Sea to the Alps Germany offers a wide variety of landscapes to explore.

 In line with the Bologna Process, the degree-structure is three-tiered for the overwhelming part of subjects/programmes: bachelor, master and doctoral degrees.
-Furthermore, there are special degrees (‘state license’) for the some regulated professions (for instance, lawyers, pharmacists, medical doctors, teachers).
+Furthermore, there are special degrees (‘state license’) for some regulated professions (for instance, lawyers, pharmacists, medical doctors, teachers).

 In this section, we highlight the overall performance of German universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of German universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).

 Germany has a federal higher education system.
 This means that the 16 states are responsible for higher education; hence regulations on admission and fees vary among them.
 While there are no tuition fees for EU students, all public universities charge “immatriculation” fees (“Semesterbeitrag”) both for national/EU and international students.
-They vary between 700 and 1,500 € per year; at most universities including free regional public transport.
+These consist of an administrative fee up to 75€, a fee for the “Studentenwerk” between 50 and 80€ and for many universities a semester ticket, which costs between 150 and 200€.
 Only Baden-Württemberg introduced a general tuition fee of 3,000€ per year for Non-EU students.
 Private universities are free to set their own tuition fees.
 For more information on financing click here.

-Student Visa EU/EEA/Swiss citizens are not required to obtain a visa, but simply need to register with the local authorities (Einwohnermeldeamt) within two weeks after their arrival.
+EU/EEA/Swiss citizens are not required to obtain a visa, but simply need to register with the local authorities (Einwohnermeldeamt) within two weeks after their arrival.
 These authorities will furnish you with a student residence permit.
 Generally, all non-EU/EEA/Swiss citizens must supply documentation on the reasons of their stay, how they plan to support themselves for the duration of their stay as well as their accommodation arrangements in order to obtain a visa.
 You have to apply for the Visa at the respective German embassy or the respective consulate in your country of origin or residence.
 Citizens of some select countries may apply for a visa after arrival in Germany, i.e. Australia, Israel, Japan, Canada, New Zealand, South Korea and the United States of America.
-For more information on financing click here.
+For more information on visa requirements, please click here.